danseid/katchers/README.md

 ##Introduction

-*Katchers* is using Kotlin infix notation to provide a domain specific language (DSL) for expressing assertions in tests using the word *should*.
+*Katchers* is using Kotlin infix notation to provide a domain specific language (DSL) for expressing assertions in tests using the word *should* or *must*.
+All of the expressions are statically typed so you get full compiler assistance.

 ##Usage